 Controls migraine headaches

-Spelt contains high levels of riboflavin.
+Contain high levels of riboflavin.
 Riboflavin has been proven to reduce the frequency and the severity of migraine headaches.

 Stimulates and boosts the immune system

-Spelt contains a wonderful nutrient called thiamine.
+Contain a wonderful nutrient called thiamine.
 This nutrient is known to boost the immune system and improve the body’s defence against infection and disease.

 Helps maintain hormonal balance

-Spelt is a very good source of niacin.
+A very good source of niacin.
 Niacin helps to regulate the production of hormones in the body via the endocrine system.
 This very delicate system is responsible for all kinds of important bodily functions so maintaining a good supply of niacin is vital for your general health and wellbeing.

 Boosts blood circulation and increases energy levels

-The high levels of iron and copper in spelt combine to significantly boost circulation.
+The high levels of iron and copper combine to significantly boost circulation.
 Iron and copper are essential for the creation of red blood cells.
 When red blood cell production is up there is increased blood flow throughout the body.
 This means increased healing, boosted energy levels, and a more functional metabolism.
 Increased circulation can even boost hair growth, while the iron content helps the body avoid becoming anaemic.

 Lowers the risk of heart disease